MicrosoftDocs/ai-builder/ai-builder-docs/business-card-reader-component-in-powerapps.md

 The guidelines in [Button control in Power Apps](/power-apps/maker/canvas-apps/controls/control-button) also apply to the business card reader component.

-### Use the formula bar to retrieve the text value from the selected item in the BusinessCardReader control
+## Use the formula bar to retrieve the text value from the selected item in the BusinessCardReader control

-Here’s some examples.
+Here are some examples.

 This expression concatenates the values in the 'DetectedText' column of the 'ReceiptProcessor1' table, separated by a comma and a space.